Pet Travel Inquiry Logo

 https://www.aphis.usda.gov/aphis/pet-travel/bring-pet-into-the-united-states

-**Veterinarians in the United States have no authority in another country and cannot issue any health certificate or provide country-specific guidance for re-entry to the United States.
+**Veterinarians in the United States have no authority in another country and cannot issue any health certificate for re-entry to the United States (other than the CUSIRV to meet the CDC Canine Rabies requirement).
 It is always best to contact a veterinarian in the foreign country to ask what is required for import to the United States**

 • - -